Pros and Cons of Self-Serve Advertising Platforms

 - You need direct control over website placement or inventory: A big advantage of direct media buys is that you’re able to hand-select individual websites you’d like your ads to appear on.
 If you’re interested in highly specific or sought-after publications, your best bet may be negotiating placements for your ad through the site’s publisher.
 In addition, some marketing avenues are accessible only through manual media buys – for example, TV and radio, for example, are both considered “traditional” marketing mediums and are commonly only accessible through a traditional media buy.

 - Your campaign is robust or complicated: If you are launching a campaign focused on generating reach, awareness or site traffic, the ad platform’s job is generally straightforward: Get the most results at the cheapest price.
-Campaigns that are more advanced, such as those focused on website conversions, will make the platform’s job harder, as it cannot account for outside factors, such as the effectiveness of your landing page.
+Campaigns that are more advanced, such as those focused on website conversions, will make the platform’s job harder, as it cannot account for outside factors, such as the effectiveness of your landing page; so purchasing a self-serve advertiser may not be necessary.
 For this reason, robust campaigns should be managed by a marketing agency or experienced social media manager, who will be able to use their expertise to develop a high-performing campaign.

 - Poor historical performance: If you’ve tried launching ad campaigns using a self-serve platform in the past but have not yielded the best results, it may be time to turn to a seasoned agency or expert to manage your campaigns.
 With past data to lean on, an expert will be able to find the cracks in your campaign and make recommendations for improvement.
 They will also be able to take advantage of more advanced strategies such as lookalike audiences, layered targeting and multiple objectives.